routpalm/api-serv/README.md

 Updating README as I complete.

 This project is being developed in a MAC OS X environment, using Visual Studio Code and clang to build.
-Boost.Beast is being used for a lightweight and flexible low-level networking library.
+Boost.Beast is being used for a lightweight and flexible low-level networking library, specifically for HTTP/S and WebSocket support.

 ## Requirements